hanshanaweerakoon/Class-AB-Audio-Amplifier/README.md

 # 🎧 Class AB Audio Amplifier

 This project presents the design and analysis of a *Class AB audio amplifier* capable of delivering high-quality audio output with improved efficiency and minimal distortion.
-It was developed as part of the EN2111 Electronic Circuit Design course at the University of Moratuwa.

 ---

 ## 🛠 Features